MacLeod-D/ESp32-Fast-external-IRQs/README.md

 7) Open a browser and look at&nbsp;&nbsp; **http://192.168.xxx.yyy/info**   &nbsp;&nbsp;&nbsp;&nbsp;**Do not forget the .../info !!!**

-You should see a Website like image2 which is updated every 2-3 seconds.
+You should see a Website like the last image which is updated every 2-3 seconds.

 # Have fun ;)